typhonjs-fvtt-scratch/demo-nedb-node/README.md

 # demo-nedb-node
-Provides a basic project to use NeDB from Node.
+Provides a basic example of using NeDB from NPM scripts to append data to a DB file.